 Online Discussion Guidelines

-Online Discussion (also called ‘threaded discussion’ or TD) is an online dialog or conversation that takes the form of a series of linked messages by students and instructor, organized topically. ->Can I change this to weekly?
+Online Discussion (also called ‘threaded discussion’ or TD) is an online dialog or conversation that takes the form of a series of linked messages by students and instructor, organized weekly.
 The TD enables MATUL students to exchange project-related insights from geographically dispersed locations.
 By structuring discussion of intercultural concepts and experiences with peers in various host cultures, as opposed to discussion with peers in the same culture, students are encouraged to focus on the essence of each situation.
 Pushed to be active participant-observers in their respective cultures, they have the rare opportunity to move from mere description of local realities to cross-cultural comparative analysis.

 During threaded discussions, students interact with content (e.g. assigned readings, common language and culture learning experiences), their classmates (via discussion, debate, peer review), and with the instructor (as they seek to teach, guide, correct, and support learners).
 Messages in a given thread share a common topic and are linked to each other in the order of their creation.
 All students have a “voice” in TDs; no one—not even the instructor—is able to dominate or control the conversation.
 Because the course is available asynchronously (i.e. at any time and from any location with an Internet connection), TD affords participants the opportunity to reflect on each other’s contributions, as well as their own, prior to posting.
 As “iron sharpens iron,” each student’s contribution enhances the learning of all other students, and feeds back into our life within our host communities.